urgent-challenge/urgent2024/_pages/organizers.md

 - **Michael P. Milham** - Director for Center of Biomedical Imaging and Neuromodulation at Nathan S. Kline Institute.
 Expert in neuroimaging research.
 - **Alexandre Gramfort** - Senior Research Scientist at Meta Reality Labs.
 Expert in machine learning for biosignal processing.
 - **Jean-Remi King** - Research Scientist at Meta AI, leading the Brain & AI team.
 Specializes in brain decoding.
-- **Arnaud Delorme** - Leads the EEGLAB project.
-Research focuses on advanced EEG methodologies and AI integration.

 ## Domain Experts
 - **Scott Makeig** - Pioneer in EEG analysis and development of Independent Component Analysis (ICA) for brain signal decomposition.